vinodkumar007-lang/vinodkumar007-lang/README.md

+Yes, you're right — disabling endpoint verification isn't safe for production.
+We've now removed this property from the production setup.

+Kafka listener concurrency is now configurable via the kafka.listener.concurrency property (default is 1).
+The value can be adjusted at runtime based on load, allowing better parallel processing of smaller batches.

+We've moved constants, messages, and paths to a common class for easier maintenance.

+Field numbers have been replaced with meaningful constants.

+Concurrency improvement options are under review for future scalability.

+Hardcoded values like "DEBTMAN" and "MFC" are now externalized via configuration.

 This property is a problem for production , can we fix the endpoint verification?

 props.put("ssl.endpoint.identification.algorithm", ""); // Disable hostname verification